 Komodo dragon had survived for million of years in isolated island in Eastern Indonesia.
 Its phenomenal size, deadly bites and rarity had earned it an international reputation.
 Could this species survive for another million of years?

 Komodo dragon is originated 40 million years ago in Asia.
 The species migrated to Australia around 15 million years ago and evolved there before spreading to Indonesia around four million years ago.
-Most lizards had died ever since unless in Lesser Sunda Islands in eastern part of Indonesia that had been isolated by rising sea levels occurred some nine hundred years ago during the last glacial period.
-First re
+Most lizards had died ever since unless in Lesser Sunda Islands in eastern part of Indonesia that had been isolated by rising sea levels occurred some nine hundred years ago during the lastglacial period.
+First record of the dragon was made by European scientist in 1910.

 With average length of 6-10ft and weight up to 150lb, Komodo is the largest and heaviest lizard on the planet.
 The females are smaller than the males.
 Komodo is a fast moving reptile; it can run up to 20 kilometers per hour.
 It is also a good swimmer and good tree climber when young.
 Its 60 serrated teeth enable it to cut out its prey easily.